-- Artificial tears and ointment: Artificial tears are used to keep your eye moist.
+- Artificial tears are used to keep your eye moist.
 Ointment is used to soothe and protect your eye.
 This will decrease your pain and help prevent your eyelid from sticking to your eye.

-- Cool, moist bandage: This is applied to your eye and covered with a small ice pack to decrease pain.
+- Apply a cool, moist bandage to your eye.
+Cover the bandage with a small ice pack to decrease pain.

-- Eye patch: An eye patch or plastic shield can protect your eye as it heals.
+- An eye patch or shield can protect your eye as it heals.

-- Surgery: You may need surgery if your corneal flash burn has caused severe damage to your eye.
-Your caregiver may replace your damaged cornea with a new one.
+- Surgery may be needed if your corneal flash burn has caused severe damage to your eye.
+Your healthcare provider may replace your damaged cornea with a new one.

 How can I help prevent a corneal flash burn?

 - Wear sunglasses and a hat when you are outside.
 Check your sunglasses for a label that says the sunglasses block UV light.
 Choose sunglasses that protect as much of your eyes as possible.
 Do not look directly into or near the sun.
 Wear a hat or cap with a wide brim to shade your eyes from sunlight.

 - Wear goggles in a tanning bed.
 This will decrease the amount of UV light that reaches your eyes while you tan.